Draggie306/CheatSheets/A level/source/Geography.md

 Soil cracks when cooled quickly, just like how mud cracks when dried.

 In summer, this crack in the soil fills with meltwater.
 Over time as many freeze-thaw cycles occur, the ice is expanded by 9% each time.
 This eventually results in the formation of an ice wedge.
-Each time the water is refrozen into ice, pressure against the surrounding soil increases, causing it to be pushed upwards, contributing to the development of these polygon features.
+Each time the water is refrozen into ice, pressure against the surrounding soil increases, causing it to be pushed upwards, contributing to the development of these polygonal features.

+>Summary: Soil cracks when cooled quickly.
+In summer the crack fills with meltwater, and as it refreezes many freeze-thaw events take place, expanding the ice by 9% each time.
+This eventually results in the formation of an ice wedge.

 ## Human activities in Glacial and Periglacial Landscape Systems
 **Key Ideas**